faubourg-numerique/i4trust-stakeholder-mvp-stack/README.md

 Generate the HTTPS certificates

+> You must first have created DNS A records as well as having opened ports 80 and 443 of the machine.

 ```
 sudo certbot certonly --standalone -d identity-manager.example.com ; \
 sudo certbot certonly --standalone -d context-broker.example.com ; \